raspberrypilearning/stamping-app/en/step_2.md

 Have a look at the [Stamping app](https://scratch.mit.edu/studios/27160618){:target="_blank"} projects below from the Raspberry Pi Foundation Scratch studio.

-In each, clicking the top menu sprite changes the sprite's costume and other buttons offer different graphic effects such as grow, shrink, colour change, flip horizontal, flip vertical, ghost etc - what the menu offers is your choice.
+In each, clicking the first menu sprite changes the sprite's costume and other buttons offer different graphic effects such as grow, shrink, colour change, flip horizontal, flip vertical, ghost etc - what the menu offers is your choice.

 Click the green flag on a project to see the code run.